himanshm/revisit-react/README.md

 Here you explicitly instruct how to update the DOM each time.

 👉 React’s declarative style makes UIs easier to read, reason about, and maintain.

+You can only ever render a single JSX element at a time and that element can have as many children as needed.
+But there must be one parent element that encapsulates all of the other elements being rendered on a page.